gadetmartin/Portfolio/Projects/Master HCI/AnimaDex/README.md

 ### Project Description

-The goal of this project was to create a machine learning model that is interactive.
-We choose to create a model that recognize animals from photos and where the user can add some photos to the dataset to increase the accuracy of the model.
-The goal for the user is to have as much animals as possible and reach 100% accuracy on the model.
+The goal of this project was to create an interactive machine learning model.
+We chose to create a model that recognizes animals from photos, and where the user can add photos to the dataset to increase the model's accuracy.
+The user's objective is to collect as many animals as possible and reach 100% accuracy with the model.

 ### Document Descriptions